Patellar Tendonitis or Tendinopathy

 What is patellar tendonitis?

-The patellar tendon begins at the lower portion of the patella (kneecap) and ends several centimeters below the knee, where it attaches to the tibia (shin bone).
+The patellar tendon begins at the lower portion of the patella (kneecap) and ends several centimeters below the knee, where it attaches to the tibia (shinbone).
 It can get inflamed in the short-term and in the long-term, it can get worn out.
 When it is inflamed, this is known as patellar tendonitis.
-When it is worn out, it is known as patellar tendinopathy.
-It often results from repetitive jumping, running, or knee bending activities, as well as tight or weak quadriceps muscles.
+When it wears out, it is known as patellar tendinopathy.
+It often results from repetitive jumping, running or knee-bending activities, as well as tight or weak quadriceps muscles.
 It can be seen in both kids and adults.

 Patellar tendonitis and tendinopathy lead to pain at the patellar tendon.
 Pain is often worse with jumping and running activities.
-Sometimes there may also be swelling over the tendon.
+There may also be swelling over the tendon.

 How is patellar tendonitis diagnosed?

-Diagnosis is generally through a discussion with your doctor and thorough examination of the knee.
+Diagnosis is generally made through a discussion with your doctor and thorough examination of the knee.